 Get exclusive access to beta versions

-- Your purchase comes with free updates for 18 months (requires optional renewal at 40% off in order to receive another 18 months of updates).
+- Your purchase comes with free updates for 18 months (requires optional renewal at 20-40% off (actual discount rate is subject to current promotional offerings) in order to receive another 18 months of updates).

-You can use the app on all of your Macs, provided you are the only user.
+You can use the app on all of your Macs (i.e. it supports Family Sharing).

 View and mange your subscriptions: https://support.apple.com/HT202039